 Organization Sponsor

-Senior Class (Dr. Robert Noble)Dr. Charles Dellasega
+Senior Class Dr. Robert Noble Dr. Charles Dellasega

 Junior Class

-Sophomore Class (D. D. L. L. Wards
+Sophomore Class

-Freshman Class (Dr. Ralph Wright)Miss Alice Sprinkle
+Freshman Class (Dr. Ralph Wright (Mary Frances Watson

 Alpha Phi Omega Dr. L. L. Tracy

-Alpha Phi Omega draws its membership from men who
+Alpha Phi Omega draws its membership from men who have bee

-have been active in Scout which strives to live up to community." ing.
-It is a service organization its motto "Service to school and
+Alpha Phi Omega draws its membership from men who have been active in Scouting.
+It is a service organization which strives to live up to its motto "Service to school and community."

 Collegio Mr. Jack Fought

-onsible for the publication of the